ugGit/actscore-issue-recreation/README.md

 ```

 ## Information about the setup
-The code has been tested on a Nvidia A6000 and Geforce 2080.
+The code has been tested on a Nvidia GeForce RTX 2080.

 This project contains the minimal required modules and code to recreate the issue encountered.